riemarc/journalmk/readme.md

 ```
 * [install journalmk](#installation) and execute the command `journalmk` from this directory.

-### The source directory of the journal
+### The root directory of the journal

-The directory (the source directory) where journalmk is searching notes can
+The directory (the root directory) where journalmk is searching notes can be
+specified under the `root_directory` key in the configuration file
-be specified with the <source-directory> placeholder.
-The build directory is
+`journalmkrc.json`.
+The build directory is not related to the root directory, it
-not related to the source directory, it can lay inside or outside of the source
+can lay inside or outside of the root directory.
-directory.

 ### The directory name(s) for the notes

+Under the key `notes_directory_names`, all directory names can be speciefied,
+in which notes can be located.
+Usally, this list is not to long, since in most
+cases a user has only one default identifier (for example `_notes`) which is
+used system wide, to specify the location where notes can be found.

+If no directory name is given, all files under the root directory are considered
+as notes.

 ### The filename format(s) of the notes